-Dosage: Please note it is recommended that generic Malarone tablets are taken with or after food as follows:
+Generic Malarone tablets should be taken with or after food or a milky drink as follows:

 |How often should tablets be taken?||1 tablet daily when in the risk area.|